 beyond the personal: lessons we learned from camp.
 11:30am-1:30pm.

-redress activist jim matsuoka will be joined by diana tsuchida of tessaku project and writer and artist, kyoko nakamaru, for a second lunchtime discussion about life after the camps, where we explore the threads of the stories less frequently told. a light lunch will be provided with a gluten-free, dairy-free option. space is limited to 12. please rsvp to firstname.lastname@example.org.
+redress activist jim matsuoka will be joined by diana tsuchida of tessaku project and writer and artist, kyoko nakamaru, for an engaged lunchtime discussion where we look beyond personal suffering and military accomplishment and ask each other, what lessons have we really learned from camp? a light lunch will be provided with a gluten-free, dairy-free option. space is limited to 12. please rsvp to firstname.lastname@example.org.

 this event is connected to “seeds of our grandmothers’ dreams” an exhibition at 341 FSN.

 “seeds of our grandmothers’ dreams” re-imagines a world blossoming with the unbroken yume our nikkei elders carried across the pacific: before they were forced into american concentration camps.